Piwee-DEV/piwee/wp-content/plugins/really-simple-facebook-twitter-share-buttons/readme.txt

 == Upgrade Notice ==

+= 4.3.6 =
+* Bug Fixes for readygraph
+* RSS & Follow button fix

+= 4.3.5 =
+* Bug Fixes for readygraph

+= 4.3.2 =
+* Bug Fixes
+* Disable infolinks
+* limit readygraph.js load for only sites having infolinks on/google search on or readygraph connected

+= 4.3.1 =
+* Fix related_tags to be turned on
+* fix google_search

+= 4.3 =
+* Added google search box as an option
+* Fix related_tags to be turned on

+= 4.2.0 =
+* Added related tags to readygraph monetization

+= 4.1.5 =
+* Bug fix

+= 4.1.4 =
+* Call readygraph.js only if opted for monetization or readygraph growth features

+= 4.1.3 =
+* Added readygraph monetization

+= 4.1 =
+* Added ReadyGraph as an extension
+* Moved configuration option page to a separate tab

+= 3.3.1 =
+Users having version 3.3 should upgrade due to a bugfix on Performance Mode

 = 3.1.8 =
 Users having version 3.1.7 should upgrade due to a bugfix on shown buttons

 = 1.0.0 =
 Initial release